 If you are injured in a truck accident, seek medical attention for yourself as soon as possible.
-Once your injury is diagnosed and you have received appropriate medical care, contact an experienced personal injury claim lawyer to discuss your rights and options for pursuing compensation for your monetary damages.
+Once your injury is diagnosed and you have received appropriate medical care, contact an experienced Covington truck accident lawyer to discuss your rights and options for pursuing compensation for your damages.

 Truck accidents can have many of the same causes as car accidents.
 These include acts of driver negligence, like:

 They can also result from the same kinds of vehicle malfunction that cause car accidents, like: